awsdocs/amazon-redshift-developer-guide/doc_source/data-sharing-within-account-CF.md

 If instead you want to start sharing data in an AWS account by running SQL statements to set up a datashare and grant permissions, without using CloudFormation, see [Sharing data within an AWS account](within-account.md)\.

 Before running the data sharing CloudFormation stack, you must be logged in with a user that has permission to create an IAM role and a Lambda function\.
 You also need two Amazon Redshift clusters in the same account\.
 You use one, the *producer*, to share the sample data, and the other, the *consumer*, to read it\.
 The primary requirement for these clusters is that each use RA3 nodes\.
-For additional requirements, see [Data sharing considerations in Amazon Redshift](considerations.md)\.
+For additional requirements, see [Considerations when using data sharing in Amazon Redshift](considerations.md)\.

 For more information about getting started setting up an Amazon Redshift cluster, see [Getting started with Amazon Redshift](https://docs.aws.amazon.com/redshift/latest/gsg/getting-started.html)\.
 For more information about automating setup with CloudFormation, see [What is AWS CloudFormation?](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/Welcome.html)\.